Florian Krampe: Research

 Krampe's research interests include peace and conflict research, environmental and climate security, as well as international security.
-In his current research he studies how climate change impacts the effectiveness of peacebuilding, showing that "Eight of the ten countries hosting the most multilateral peace operations personnel in 2018 are located in areas highly exposed to climate change."
-Krampe led one of the first studies explicitly looking at the impact of climate change on the success of United Nations Assistance Mission in Somalia (UNSOM).
+In his current research, he studies how climate change impacts the effectiveness of peacebuilding, showing that "Eight of the ten countries hosting the most multilateral peace operations personnel in 2018 are located in areas highly exposed to climate change."
+Krampe led one of the first studies explicitly looking at the impact of climate change on the success of the United Nations Assistance Mission in Somalia (UNSOM).
 The study shows that "The impacts of climate change have hindered UNSOM in its work to provide peace and security in Somalia and in its efforts to establish functioning governance and judicial systems."
 In February 2020 the findings of the study informed the UN Security Council discussions on Somalia.
 The study was followed in 2021 with an in-depth assessment focused on the United Nations Multidimensional Integrated Stabilization Mission in Mali.
+In 2024, Krampe and co-authors put forward a comprehensive agenda-setting article in International Affairs that identifies critical research gaps and proposes four core sub-themes to bridge climate change and peacebuilding, advancing the integration of climate considerations into peace research and practice.

 Krampe is furthermore known for his research on post-conflict management of natural resources and environmental peacebuilding, focusing among others on peacebuilding potential of micro-hydropower development Nepal, as well as water supply management in Kosovo and East Timor.
 Theoretically, Krampe contributed to environmental peacebuilding by suggesting two dominant research perspectives: the cooperation perspective, driven by the potential of environmental cooperation to contribute to peace through spillover effects.
 This perspective focuses primarily on the interstate level and often on conflict prevention rather than post-conflict peacebuilding.
 In contrast, the resource risk perspective recognises resource-induced instability, especially after intrastate conflicts, and stresses the need to mitigate these risks to sustain the absence of violence (negative peace), through facilitating environmental cooperation.
 Together with Farah Hegazi and Stacy D. VanDeveer, Krampe suggested three mechanisms through which improved natural resource governance in post-conflict contexts is theorized to have positive effects on peace.

-Krampe research on post-conflict management of natural resources and environmental peacebuilding studies are reviewed.
-There are two camps in the literature on environmental peacebuilding: one focuses on environmental cooperation and the other on resource risk.
-After a war, environmental cooperation has been emphasized as a critical strategy for fostering peace and stability.
-There are notable differences between the two viewpoints: Taking a cooperative approach is motivated by the idea that environmental cooperation might have spillover consequences that help maintain long-term peace.